frederic-perez/AmE-dictionary/data/idioms.md

 __blow your top__ To become very angry.
 __blue in the face__ Showing signs of exhaustion or strain.
 Often used in the phrase “till (one) (is) blue in the face.
 This expression alludes to the bluish skin color resulting from lack of oxygen, which presumably might result from talking until one was breathless _You can complain about it till you’re blue in the face, but we’re going to your grandmother’s whether you like it or not._
 __blue pill__
+__bog down__ :dart: __1__ To slow down or burden someone or something.
+(A bog is an area of wet, muddy ground that it is difficult to walk through.) _We were hoping to open the restaurant by the holidays, but we’ve gotten bogged down with regulations and permits._ __2__ Stuck; prevented from making progress. _The students became bogged down with the algebra problems._
 __boil (something) down to (something)__ To reduce or simplify (something) to the most basic, essential, or fundamental element(s).
 __booby prize__ :astonished: A mock prize given to the worst player or performer. _Bob should get the booby prize for the worst showing in the race._
 __bored to tears__ Extremely bored to the point of distraction, frustration, or irritation.